 We conduct ongoing research and host conferences related to the most difficult issues in our society.
 These resources are intended to help pastors and ministry leaders navigate through the complexity and imagine new strategies for gospel engagement.
 Resources are compiled jointly by TGI staff and program participants.

-Compelling and Credible Witness: The Church and Abortion
+Compelling and Credible Witness: The Church and Immigration

 The Gospel Initiative encourages us to ask if we are being faithful to what God has called us to do.
 It makes us ask the question: Are we being the Church or are we just doing church?